caged/maptime/oregon-fire/script.md

 A brief intro.
 Who I am.
 What I do.
 Why you should make maps.

 ### What we're going to create
 Describe what we're creating and what we'll learn.
+We're creating a fire map of Oregon which the data was taken from oregon.gov.

 ### Intro to MapBox Studio
 Not comprehensive.
 Talk about the editor.
 The CartoCSS markup.